damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

 **15\.
 Non-competition clause**

-1. Without the prior written permission of the Employer, the Employee is prohibited during employment and for a period of 24 months following termination of the Employment Contract to establish, run, have run or jointly run a business identical, similar or related to that of the Employer, either directly or indirectly, or to work in any capacity in such a business, either on a paid or unpaid basis, or to have a share in it of any nature whatsoever.
+1. Without the prior written permission of the Employer, the Employee is prohibited during employment and for a period of 24 months following termination of the Employment Contract to establish, run, have run or jointly run a business that offers source code management software and services, either directly or indirectly, or to work in any capacity in such a business, either on a paid or unpaid basis, or to have a share in it of any nature whatsoever.
-1. The business of the Employer is offering source code management software and services.
 1. Employer is a start-up company.
 If Employee leaves Employer and transfers knowledge, clients or other key information for the start-up company, this could directly damage the financial stability and existence of the Employer.
 For that reason Employer applies a non-competition clause to this contract.

 **16\.
 Business relations clause**